• Mar 25, 2025 • Read in ~6 mins

 2. Money Can’t Buy Happiness (Sort of)

-Read this to know more: How Can Money Buy Happiness (Psychology of Happy Money).
+Read to find out How Can Money Buy Happiness (Psychology of Happy Money).

 3. The Happiness Paradox

-Chasing happiness can often make us less happy, like a dog chasing its tail.
+Chasing happiness can often make us less happy.

-It’s as if the harder we try to catch happiness, the faster it runs away.
+The harder we try to catch happiness, the faster it runs away.
+Like a dog chases its tail and never finds rest until it lets go.

 4. Happiness is Contagious